ADULT SERVICES STANDARDS

 "Adult" means any individual age 18 or over, or under 18 if legally emancipated.

-"Adult services" means services that are provided by local departments of social services to adults with an impairment.
+"Adult services" means services that are provided to adults with an impairment.

-"Adult with an impairment" means an adult whose physical or mental capacity is diminished to the extent that the adult needs counseling or supervisory assistance with ADLs or instrumental activities of daily living.
+"Adult with an impairment" means an adult whose physical or mental capacity is diminished to the extent that he needs counseling or supervisory assistance or assistance with ADLs or instrumental activities of daily living.

-"Chore services" means non-routine, heavy home maintenance services provided to adults including minor repair work on furniture and appliances in the adult's home; carrying coal, wood or water; chopping wood; removing snow; yard maintenance; and painting.
+"Chore services" means non-routine, heavy home maintenance services provided to adults who are unable to perform such tasks.
+Chore services shall be provided to adults living in an independent situation who are responsible for maintenance of their residence and who have no one available to provide this service without cost.
+Chore services include minor repair work on furniture and appliances in the adult's home; carrying coal, wood or water; chopping wood; removing snow; yard maintenance; and painting.

-"Companion services" means services to an adult including light housekeeping, companionship, shopping, meal preparation, transportation, laundry, money management, and assistance with ADLs.
+"Companion services" means services provided by an individual or an agency provider to an adult who is unable to care for himself without assistance and where there is no one available to provide the needed services without cost.
+Companion services include light housekeeping, companionship, shopping, meal preparation, transportation, household management, and assistance with ADLs.

-"Department" means the Department for Aging and Rehabilitative Services.
+"Department" means the Virginia Department of Social Services.

-"Home-based services" means companion, chore, and homemaker services that allow adults to attain or maintain self-care and are likely to prevent or reduce dependency.
+"Home-based services" means companion, chore, and homemaker services that allow individuals to attain or maintain self-care and are likely to increase self-sufficiency.

-"Homemaker services" means services that provide the adult instruction in or the performance of activities to maintain a household.
-Homemaker services may include personal care, home management, household maintenance, nutrition, and consumer or hygiene education.
+"Homemaker services" means services performed by an individual or agency provider who provides the adult instruction in or performs activities to maintain a household.
+Homemaker services include personal care, home management, household maintenance, nutrition, consumer education, or hygiene education.

 "Local board" means the local board of social services representing one or more counties or cities.